Avi18971911/wallet/README.md

     front-end.
 The front-end will be able to communicate with the back-end running on port `8080`.
 Note that this is hardcoded in the `proxy.conf.json` file in the `angular_frontend` directory.
 You can login using the credentials `username: Hilda`, `password: Hilda`, or you can probe the DB to find other users.

+Note that the front-end only has three working components: the login page, the dashboard (landing page after login) and the transfer to other walletbank accounts page.
+The transaction history page is not yet implemented.